What We Do

 Where To Find Information On Water Quality

-DC Water provides monthly water quality reports in the Water Quality Reports section of this web site.
-In addition, we send the DC Water Annual Water Quality Report to all addresses within our distribution system, whether or not you receive a water bill at your address.
-You can also view the latest Annual Water Quality Report and reports from previous years on this site.
+DC Water reports monthly test results for certain water quality parameters in the Water Quality Test Results section of the website.
+In addition, the DC Water Annual Water Quality Report is mailed to all addresses within our distribution system, whether or not a water bill is delivered to the address.
+The annual report includes the results from all water quality tests conducted in the past year.
+You can also view the latest Annual Water Quality Report and reports from previous years on the website.

 If you have questions or concerns regarding the quality of your water, please contact the Drinking Water Division at firstname.lastname@example.org or 202-612-3440 (M-F, 8 a.m. - 4:30 p.m.) or the 24-hour Command Center at 202-612-3400.